pranavprajapati/static_site/content/pages/about.md

 This site is my attempt to give a bit back.
 I cover how-to guides, information arbitrages, and occasional opinions

+I love learning about practical applications of data and techniques of software engineering and data analysis.
+The goal of this site is to help solidify my knowledge of these topics and hopefully make them easy to learn for others.

+I’m currently the Machine Learning Lead at Monzo in London, where we’re focusing on building machine learning systems that optimise the app and help the company scale.

+My work has always focused on applications that use machine learning - this has taken me from recommender systems to urban computing and travel information systems, digital health monitoring, smartphone sensors, and banking.
+You can read more about my work and research in the Press & Speaking and Publications sections.

 Education

 | |  |
 | --- | ---       |
 |2018 | B.Tech Information Technology, Symbiosis International University, India |
 |2020 | M.S Business Intelligence and Analytics, Stevens Institute of Technology, USA |

+Experience

 How do I stay updated about the latest happenings in data science ?